PeterJhon/sdk-bsp-psoc_e84-edgi-talk/projects/Edgi-Talk_emUSB-device_CDC_Echo/Edgi_Talk_M33_emUSB-device_CDC_Echo/README.md

 ****************** PSOC Edge MCU: CDC echo using emUSB-device******************
 ```

-* On your PC, use any serial communication tool to connect to the board’s USB virtual COM port.
+* On the PC, use any serial terminal tool to connect to the board’s USB virtual COM port:

-1. Open a serial terminal tool on your PC and connect to the board’s virtual COM port (baud rate can be any value).
+1. Open the serial terminal tool on your PC and connect to the board’s virtual COM port (baud rate can be any value).
-2. Enter a string and **end it with a newline character `\n`** before sending.
+2. Enter a string and **end it with a newline character `\n`**.
-3. The board will echo the received string back to the serial terminal.
+3. The board will echo the complete string back to the terminal:

 ```
 > hello